Weddings & Premarital Counseling

 - Any couple who otherwise meet the church’s policy of eligibility but are cohabitating while unmarried.

 Exceptions to this policy may be considered by the Elders on an individual basis.

 Please familiarize yourselves with the criteria described above.
-After a careful and contemplative reading of the criteria, please continue to General Wedding Facilities and Officiant policies.
+After a careful and contemplative reading of the criteria, please continue to Wedding Facilities and Officiant policies.

 Please note: eligibility per this policy document is not an automatic guarantee that your wedding ceremony will be performed by your selected officiant or on the premises of the church.